-- April Olivia offers a variety of personalized 9 x 12 two pocket folders, along with lined spiral notebooks (8.5 x 11).
-The notebooks can also be personalized and bought in a set with a matching folder at a reduced price.
+- April Olivia offers a variety of personalized two pocket folders, and spiral notebooks.
+Folders and notebooks can also be personalized.

 - Black History Studies offers backpacks and lunch bags for boys and girls.

-- Blended Designs offers backpacks, and accessories such as lunch boxes, and cases (for pencils, earbuds, and other items).
+- Blended Designs offers backpacks, and accessories such as lunch boxes, face masks, and cases (for pencils, earbuds, and other items).

 - Innovative Supplies offers several themed spiral notebooks.
 Different styles of paper can be selected (i.e., college and wide ruled).
 Notebooks are handmade in the USA.

 - Makeba Design and Prints offers a variety of supplies under their “products” category.
-These include different themed pencil pouches, lunch bags, and backpacks.
+These include different themed pencil pouches, lunch bags, face masks, and backpacks.

 - Modern Figures Podcast offers a selection of backpacks celebrating women and girls in computing.
 Laptop sleeves are also available.